jotego/jtcores/README.md

 Tiger Road        |  2/2      | Yes
 Trojan            |  3/3      | No

+Note that 2 is the default divider, so games using it may never set it explicitly.

 ## Troubleshooting

 * If you have in-game problems, please read the text file specific to that core.
 Sometimes it's just that the games has more buttons than you think.